POSTED BY April 5, 2016 COMMENTS (93)ON

 Note that VAT rates are subject to states, hence the rates change from one state to another.
 This is the reason why some goods are cheaper in one state and expensive in another.

 Note that VAT is a state-level tax, however when a good is sold from one state to another, then the tax is called CST or Central Sales Tax which goes to the central govt.

 So when a seller in Maharashtra sells some goods to a consumer in any other state (like Tamil Nadu), then it’s not the VAT, but CST which applies and it goes to the central govt wallet 🙂

-Service tax is another very important tax which was introduced in year 1994.
-It’s a tax charges for providing services.
-Like in case of restaurants, when they serve us for food, they are providing us a service, hence we are charged service tax on a certain portion of bill amount.
+Service tax is another very important tax which was introduced in the year 1994.
+It’s a tax charge for providing services.
+Like in the case of restaurants, when they serve us for food, they are providing us a service, hence we are charged service tax on a certain portion of bill amount.